 In 2011, Naomi worked as a Policy Intern for Christian Action Research and Education.
 In 2013, Naomi completed the Rights of the Child summer school at the Human Rights Law Centre, University of Nottingham.

 Supervisors: Professor Aoife Nolan and Professor David Fraser

 Funding: Her research continues to be funded by the Economic and Social Research Council.

 From February 2017, Naomi was employed as a Research Associate, Rights and Justice Research Priority Area, to assist in data gathering for the next Global Slavery Index.
-This project was in partnership with Walk Free.
+This project was in partnership with the Walk Free Foundation.

 PhD Working Title: Making the right to play real through incorporation and implementation

 Naomi's research focuses on the child's right to play and its implementation and incorporation within the national context.
 Her research explores the importance of play for children's development, the challenges facing a child's full enjoyment of the right to play, the legal background for the right to play, and the way in which governments have and continue to implement and incorporate the right.
 It will highlight elements of best practice, areas in need of further support, and recommendations for continued and improved implementation and incorporation of the right to play.
 Her case studies will be Tanzania and the United Kingdom.